microsoft/frontend-bootcamp/step1-04/demo/README.md

 const end = props.config.end;
 ```

-A common approach to simplify this process is to use a technique called [`destructuring`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring).
+A common approach to simplify this process is to use a syntax called [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring).

-Destructuring allows you to pull individual pieces of information out of a complex data type in a single line.
+Destructuring allows you to pull individual pieces of information out of an object in a single statement.

 ```jsx
 const {